 Riverside radiologists have extensive training and education that include:

-Some of our radiologists have chosen to specialize in fields such interventional radiology, mammography, body imaging or brain imaging and have completed additional training in these areas.
+Some of our radiologists have chosen to specialize in fields such interventional radiology, mammography, body imaging or brain imaging.
+They have completed additional training in these areas.
 Riverside has the only local interventional neuroradiologist on the Peninsula.

 Radiologic technologists and technicians